 The Monte Smith Endowment Fund honors Monte’s legacy and supports Chapman’s current athletic training students, by funding instructional aides and therapeutic modality equipment, research equipment, book allotments, and travel expenses for students attending educational workshops, professional conferences, and athletic training study abroad courses.

 Your help is critical in continuing the financial momentum needed to maintain Monte’s legacy.
 Interested in making dreams come true?
-Please contact Molly Fitzpatrick, Development Coordinator, at (714) 289-2055 or by email at email@example.com for more information or simply make a pledge today.
+Please contact Katie Fugnetti, Development Coordinator, by email at firstname.lastname@example.org for more information.